aspirepress/.github/CONTRIBUTING.md

 * We use the [Laminas Coding Standard](https://docs.laminas.dev/laminas-coding-standard/) with certain rules turned off.
 * We require tests to be written for code that you commit, and we encourage you to run the tests prior to opening a pull request.
 * We require that the code you submit pass PHPStan Level 6 or higher.
-* Please document changes you make to the CHANGELOG inside each project, so we know what changes were made, and use that information in your Pull REquest.
+* Please document changes you make to the CHANGELOG inside each project, so we know what changes were made, and use that information in your Pull Request.
 * Please be sure to document the WHY of your request, not just the WHAT.
 For example, "Changed class to be more readable" is not a good commit message.
 "Changed class to be more readable" followed on another line by "The Foo class was hard to read due to some complex logic.
 I simplified the logic by implementing a bubble sort algorithm, which reduced the complexity and improved the readability" is a much clearer message.
 * Please try to keep the first line of your commit message to 80 characters or less, and use subsequent lines to communicate additional information.
 * Pull requests should be 10 or fewer files and +/- 500 lines of code.
 If yours exceeds this, we will want you to explain why, and we may ask you to break up the request into logical parts.